evildmp/diataxis-documentation-framework/source/translation.rst

 If you'd like to help translate Diátaxis into your language, that would be very welcome.

-See the `staging version of this site with translations <https://diataxis-translated.readthedocs.io>`_.
+Currently, the only other language available is Polish.

-Currently it's set up for French, Italian, Portuguese and Polish, but others can be added on request and will be published there when more translations are added.
+Translation is in progress for various other languages, including French, Italian, Portuguese, Chinese, Korean and Japanese.
+Others can be added on request and will be published there when more translations are added.

 As soon as a translation is complete, I will publish it on https://diataxis.fr.